JanssenProject/jans/docs/janssen-server/fido/passkey-telemetry.md

 - **Raw entries** — one record per event, written as each registration or authentication happens.
-Each entry carries user, outcome (`ATTEMPT` / `SUCCESS` / `FAILURE`), duration, authenticator type, and (optionally) device info.
+Each entry carries user, outcome (`ATTEMPT` / `SUCCESS` / `FAILURE`), duration, authenticator type, and the request context described below.
 Use these for auditing or custom analysis.
 - **Aggregations** — pre-computed summaries for a period (`HOURLY`, `DAILY`, `WEEKLY`, `MONTHLY`), produced on a schedule and stored.
 Dashboards read these instead of scanning raw data.